Measuring Mathematical Problem Solving With the MATH Dataset: Experiments

 \section{Experiments}

 In this section, we perform experiments to investigate performance on the MATH dataset.
 We find that accuracy remains low even for the best models.
-Furthermore, unlike for most other text-based datasets, we find that accuracy is increasingly very slowly with model size.
+Furthermore, unlike for most other text-based datasets, we find that accuracy is increasing very slowly with model size.
 If trends continue, then we will need algorithmic improvements, rather than just scale, to make substantial progress on MATH.
 Nevertheless, we show that making progress is also possible today.
-We find that pretraining on AMPS increases relative accuracy by $25\%$, which is comparable to the improvement due to a $15\times$ increase in model size.
+We find that pretraining on AMPS enables a small 0.1B parameter model to perform similarly to a large fine-tuned 13B parameter model.

 We also experiment with using step-by-step solutions.
 We find that having models generate their own step-by-step solutions before producing an answer actually \emph{degrades} accuracy.
 We qualitatively assess these generated solutions and find that while many steps remain illogical, they are often related to the question.
 Finally, we show that step-by-step solutions can still provide benefits today.
 We find that providing partial ground truth step-by-step solutions can improve performance, and that providing models with step-by-step solutions at training time also increases accuracy.